iLert/docs/integrations/aws-event-bridge.md

 ![](<../.gitbook/assets/Notification\_Center (4).png>)

 1. Finished!
-Now an Amazon EventBridge notification will be created for each alert that is created to the linked alert source in iLert.
+Now an Amazon EventBridge notification will be created for each alert that is created to the linked alert source in ilert.

 ## Event types sent to Amazon EventBridge event bus